Charliefea/health-on-the-go/README.md

 ## Our MVP

 * A Rails Application that medical staff can sign into, input patient information and input medical information
-* The Doctor or Health Care worker can also query this data through SMS (using Twilio) and receive an update
+* The Doctor or Health Care worker can also query this data through SMS (using Twilio) and receive an immediate update

 ## Further Features
 * Ability to digitise current records
-* Ability to add to patient records through sms
+* Ability to add to patient records through SMS

-##Why should this idea win?
+## Why should this idea win?

-**Better Outcomes for Patients** - Having access to patient history and patient test results in real time give Health Care professionals a better understands
+**Better Outcomes for Patients** -

+**Eliminate Pain Point for Rural Doctors** - Having access to patient history and patient test results in real time give Health Care professionals a better understands

-**Better Understanding of Health Care trends** - With more effective data collection more in depth analysis about community health and trends can be done.
+**Better Understanding of Health Care trends** - With more effective data collection, more in depth analysis about community health and trends can be done.

 **Fundability**
 * The market for this is in communities which have mobile signal but do not have access to mobile internet
-* Patient data can be used by anonymised and used for research projects
+* Patient data can be anonymised and used for research projects
-* Could also be funded through community health projects
+* Could also be funded through community health projects and charities keen on improving global access to healthcare
 * It could be a sustainable business model as it could be provided as SaaS with a monthly fee

 **Execution**
-* We focused on building an MVP which incorporates some of the most important features including being able to store patient data, querying the data.
+* We focused on building an MVP which incorporates some of the most important features
+  * Medical professionals can sign in with their credentials and create/update medical records for each patient.
+  * Medical records are stored on a database.
+  * Medical professionals can query the data by sending a text to the Twilio number with the patient's name.

+* **Technology used:** Ruby on Rails, Twilio API

 **UI/UX**
 * We spoke to a doctor in Nigeria who highlighted the difficulties he has with treating patients in rural areas

 **Originality**
-* How original, creative or unique is this idea?
+* While leaps have been made in the rural healthcare space, such as tele-health (which allows rural doctors to communicate with specialists to obtain a better diagnosis), there has been little done to improve recording and accessing patients' data in rural areas.

+* Implements a solution where mobile data/internet is not required.
+Users only need a basic phone with ability to send and receive messages.

 **Scalability**
-* While we would focus on one small community to test out our concept.
+* While we would focus on one small community to test out our concept, this can be expanded to other rural communities easily.

 **Impact**
 * It will make an impact through improving healthcare in rural areas.